Boomerang Workers and How to Calculate The Cost of Employee Turnover

 - Any overtime or temporary worker payments.

 The real value of an employee is their ability to apply their expertise to company specific tasks.
-When a former employee returns to a company, they bring newly gained experience into the company.
+When a former employee returns to a company as a boomerang worker, they bring newly gained experience into the company.
 The time they spent in other companies or industries will give them new perspectives that can be applied to their old tasks.
 This usually fosters innovation and improvement.

-In terms of the direct cost saving of re-hiring a former employee, most of the recruitment costs are mitigated.
+In terms of the direct cost saving of re-hiring boomerang workers, most of the recruitment costs are mitigated.
 There is no need to train them, the interview process should be swift, recruitment agencies are not needed and the former employee will be able to add value immediately.

 Getting former employees to return must be done by creating a company culture that encourages it.
 Every step of the exit process should be done with the objective of leaving the door open.
 Employees who are leaving need to feel that there is no animosity.